 Looking at modern games, it’s easy to say that they all revolve around killing and the many different ways of killing a dude.
 But Warriors Orochi is a little different…

 Whilst many games are you, an iron sight, and several hundred bullets pumping into endless axis forces – Tecmo Koei have made a career out of hack and slash titles, mostly under the Dynasty Warriors label.
 Me being introduced to Dynasty Warriors has been very recent and it’s been great to give me a whole new series of titles to dive into.
+One of it’s sub-series’, Warriors Orochi, was playable at this years’ MCM Expo, where we gave it a spin.

-Dynasty Warriors though has had several sub-series’. one of which being Warriors Orochi – a mix of the Dynasty Warriors and Samurai Warriors titles.
+Warriors Orochi – a mix of the Dynasty Warriors and Samurai Warriors titles.
 Rather than being the regular historical romp of famous battles from Ancient China, it involves time travel to save famous generals.
 It’s always a strange thing to see real people – from thousands of years ago – on your TV screen with a high pitched voice being used as a killing tool.
 I’m sure when battling Lu Bu in the year 198, none of them thought to themselves ‘I wonder if one day a magic box will show me doing this action, but being controlled by a slightly overweight guy from the middle of England’.

 Warriors Orochi 3 is not new news though – the title was released on the PS3 and 360 this April in the UK.
 The title is having a re-release on the Wii U as a launch title, under the name Warriors Orochi 3: Hyper.

 Among with two new characters – Shennong and Momji from the previously released PSP port – the title promises improved visuals over the PS3 and 360 release.
-At last months MCM Expo in London the title was on show to the public and I was there to give it a roll.

 Graphically the game is extremely sharp.
 Even with crowds surrounding you, each individual model is very well defined, even if it soon becomes a clone army with each model looking the same – a quirk but one that has been there since the first Dynasty Warriors title and has no signs of stopping.